INESCTEC/ewh-flex/README.md

      - EWH overall heat transfer coefficient (0.00125 kW/(m2*K))
      - EWH height (100 cm)
      - Total flow rate (8.5 l/min)

+The current version also allows a built-in optimization resolution resampling from 1-min to 15-min or 1-hour, that should be addressed in the ``resample`` parameter from ``ewh_optimization`` function.
+Please do note that, while it resamples the data to 15-min/1-hour resolution, the provided data should always respect the 1-min resolution, in order to guarantee a proper load-to-usage conversion.

 ***